 Choking is more common than you might think.
 A piece of food or another foreign object can get stuck in an airway and suffocate someone slowly.
-It is terrible when this happens to you, or if you’re there when someone else is choking, especially if it is a small child.
-Below we offer some simple advice which you can use to save a life, by just following a few simple rules.
+It’s terrible when this happens to you, or if you’re there when someone is choking.
+Here are some simple tips that may help you save a life.

 1. Identify the type of choking

 -Partial obstruction: If the person is making sounds or coughing, this is a good sign.
 It means that their airway isn’t completely obstructed.
-Coughing is a defense mechanism that expels pieces of food or other objects from the airway, so it is best to encourage the person to continue coughing.
+Coughing is a defense mechanism that expels pieces of food or other objects from the airway.
+Thus, it’s best to encourage the person to continue coughing.

-- Now hold their chest with one hand and bend the person or child slightly forward, so that the object that is choking them will move into the mouth, forward, and not further into the throat.
+- Now hold their chest with one hand and bend the person or child slightly forward, so that the object that is choking them will move into the mouth, forward, and not further down the throat.

 - After each blow, check if the obstruction has moved.

-- Make a fist with one hand and place it in the middle of their stomach, and put the other hand over the first.
-Pull both hands towards you, sharply.
-Repeat this movement until the object comes out (note, do not use this action on pregnant women, children younger under one year old and obese people).
+- Make a fist with one hand and place it in the middle of their stomach.
+Put the other hand over the first.
+Pull both hands towards you.
+Repeat this movement until the object comes out (Don’t do this on pregnant women, children under the age of one, and obese people).

-- Give five firm blows to the baby’s back with the heel of the hand.
-After each blow look inside their mouth and remove any obstruction you can see.
+- Give five firm blows to the baby’s back with the heel of your hand.
+After each blow, look inside their mouth and remove any obstruction you can see.